loopbackio/loopback.io/pages/en/contrib/style-guide.md

 ### One argument per line

-Once you cannot fit all arguments into a single line shorter than 80 chars, it's better to place each argument on a new line.
+Once you cannot fit all arguments into a single line shorter than 80 characterss, it's better to place each argument on a new line.

-Good:
+**Good**:

 ```js
 TestModel.find(